-A simulated annealing acceptor should be combined with a low acceptedCountLimit.
+Simulated Annealing should use a low acceptedCountLimit.
 The classic algorithm uses an acceptedCountLimit of 1, but often 4 performs better.

 You can even combine it with a tabu acceptor at the same time.
-Use a lower tabu size than in a pure tabu search configuration.
+That gives Simulated Annealing salted with a bit of Tabu.
+Use a lower tabu size than in a pure Tabu Search configuration.